What is Heroin?

 Medical treatment uses medication as a substitute for heroin while weaning the user off of heroin.
 Buprenorphine and methadone both activate the same receptors as heroin, but without such strong effects, producing lower cravings and withdrawal symptoms.
 Naltrexone blocks opioid receptors so that heroin will no longer produce any effect in the brain.
 However, these drugs can also become addictive.

-Behavioral treatment includes cognitive-behavioral and contingency management to help the user understand the triggers behind use and remain motivated to stay sober.
+Behavioral treatment for heroin use includes cognitive-behavioral and contingency management to help the user understand the triggers behind use and remain motivated to stay sober.
 Further support from residential rehab, outpatient therapy, and community support can help the user to maintain sobriety.